Skip to content

 What’s the difference between local and organic SEO?

 Organic SEO doesn’t target a specific location.
-It refers to strategies that generally boost a website for all audiences, regardless of their location.
+It refers to strategies that generally boost a website for all audiences, regardless of location.
 It’s also called “traditional SEO” or just “SEO.”
 For example, “how to find a plumber” would be an organic SEO keyword.

 Both are important, but you should focus more on local SEO for your service-based business.